-This outfit wants startups to trade their equity for patents from big tech players
+This outfit wants startups to trade equity for patents from big tech players

 TC: Other than through press stories like this one, how do you plan to get startups into this marketplace?
 Who’s going to help you convince them they should do this?

 MM: We definitely have to educate startups that this is available to them.
 We’ve spoken to many VCs and CEOs and investment banks and private equity funds, and there’s a general sense that a strong patent portfolio adds value to a startup.
 We see these patents as immediately accretive, too.
-It gives them defensive insurance and probably increases the value of their business of their business as they are raise venture funding.
+It gives them defensive insurance and probably increases the value of their business as they are raising venture funding.

 TC: How much ownership of the startups are these big companies expecting to get in exchange for their patents?